rhit-lahmanjh/Sky_Guardian/README.md

 We used the following materials for this project:
 - 2 Tello EDU drones
 - Router (we used the <a href= "https://www.amazon.com/TP-Link-AC1750-Smart-WiFi-Router/dp/B079JD7F7G/ref=sr_1_3?keywords=WiFi%2BRouters%2Bfor%2BHome&qid=1663443788&sr=8-3&ufe=app_do%3Aamzn1.fos.006c50ae-5d4c-4777-9bc0-4513d670b6bc&th=1">TP-Link AC1750 Smart WiFi Router (Archer A7)</a>
-- 16 Tello Mission Pads
+- 16 Tello Mission Pads (a printable version is in ref, but originally from <a href="https://tellopilots.com/threads/download-official-ryze-tello-edu-mission-pads.2756/">here</a>)

 ## Router and Drone Connection
 This section will cover how to set up the router, connect your computer to it, and connect the drones to it.